 As a member of the PwC Network, PwC Cyprus has access to and uses PwC Audit, a common audit methodology and process.
 This methodology is based on the International Standards on Auditing (ISAs), with additional PwC policy and guidance provided where appropriate.
 PwC Audit policies and procedures are designed to facilitate audits conducted in compliance with all ISA requirements that are relevant to each individual audit engagement.
-Our common audit methodology provides the framework to enable PwC member firms to consistently comply in all respects with applicable professional standards, regulations and legal requirements, including the Auditors Law of 2017, L.53(I)/2017.
+Our common audit methodology provides the framework to enable PwC member firms to consistently comply in all respects with applicable professional standards, regulations and legal requirements, including the Auditors Law of 2017 (L53(I)/2017) of Cyprus, as amended.
 The PwC Audit Guide explains PwC's methodology.
-The Guide along with PwC's technology-based audit support tools, templates and content support engagement teams in conducting assurance and related services engagements.
+The Guide along with PwC's technologybased audit support tools, templates and content support engagement teams in conducting assurance and related services engagements.